CodeIgniter-TW/CodeIgniter-UserGuide/source/installation/upgrade_300.rst

 but you'll have to copy the new _application/views/errors/cli* directory from the CodeIgniter archive.

 ******************************************
-Step 9: Update your config/routes.php file
+步驟 9: Update your config/routes.php file
 ******************************************

 Routes containing :any